Celshade/TheCraving/README.txt

 Aloha!!

 This is the first game that I've ever built, so please pardon the lack of swag.
-I built this mainly as a way to test my [python] programming knowledge, thus far.
+I've built this mainly as a way to test my [python] programming knowledge, thus far.
 I haven't been coding all that long, so I wanted to try out various techniques and work on my flow.
 The game took me roughly three months to complete.
 I believe it could have been finished much quicker; however, working